 Recreational Fire Safety

-• Obtain permission from the property owner or make sure a fire is permitted.
+• Obtain permission from the property owner or make sure a fire is permitted

-• Clear away flammable vegetation such as leaves and sticks, overhanging low branches and shrubs.
+• Clear away flammable vegetation such as leaves and sticks, overhanging low branches, and shrubs

-• Keep a bucket of water, fire extinguisher, shovel, or garden hose nearby.
+• Keep a bucket of water, fire extinguisher, shovel, or garden hose nearby

 Recreational Fire Safety Fire (ENG)